Women's rights protestors slam harassment, violence

 A popular poster read: "Grab 'Em By The Midterms".

-In the United States, protestors took to the streets en masse yesterday, hoisting anti-Trump placards, banging drums and donning pink hats for a second Women's March opposing the president - one year to the day since his inauguration.
+In the United States, protestors took to the streets en masse on Saturday, hoisting anti-Trump placards, banging drums and donning pink hats for a second Women's March opposing the president -- one year to the day since his inauguration.

 They were joined by actresses like Whoopi Goldberg in New York and Natalie Portman in Los Angeles.